aggregat4/blog/_input/posts/2022-02-16-auto-formatting-comments-is-so-nice.md

 I've always found this frustrating in my own projects, specifically in the mostly TypeScript codebase of [Dendriform](https://github.com/aggregat4/dendriform) that I have been working on lately.

-After actually googling for this I found the [prettier-plugin-jsdoc](https://github.com/hosseinmd/prettier-plugin-jsdoc) prettier plugin.
-I configured it to use an 80 column with for JSDoc comments in `prettierrc.js`.
+After actually googling for this I found the [prettier-plugin-jsdoc](https://github.com/hosseinmd/prettier-plugin-jsdoc) plugin.
+I configured it to use an 80 column width for JSDoc comments in `prettierrc.js`.

 This plugin can automatically format jsdoc comments and it specifically supports wrapping multi-line comments.
 It conserves existing newlines.
 It seems good enough and the benefit of having automated formatting clearly outweighs any hand crafting I had to do before.